Overview

 UK entry requirements

-- Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Business, Business and Management or Business and Law with 45 credits at Level 3.
+• Obtain a minimum of 120 tariff points in the Access to HE Diploma in a relevant subject (Business; Business and Management; Business and Marketing; Business and Law; Finance & Accounting; Marketing)

 A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4 or GCSE English Literature grade B or grade 5.